 It’s important then to devise a patient journey map when it comes to COPD treatment.
 A patient journey map depicts the average patient’s experience of a condition, from the onset of symptoms, to diagnosis, and finally treatment that ends in some form of resolution.
 The objective is now for hospitals to figure out where they can add value in this continuum of care, from early awareness, to admission, to discharge, to discharge post monitoring.

-It all begins with chronic cough.
+It all begins with a chronic cough.
 At this stage, the future patient is not yet thinking about going to the doctor.
-The top three symptoms are: Cough (with or without mucus), mucus clearance of lungs and shortness of breath.
+The top three symptoms are a cough (with or without mucus), mucus clearance of the lungs and shortness of breath.
 As these symptoms exacerbate, the patient is forced into making a doctor’s appointment.
 Education and awareness building about early symptom detection would be a great addition to the process at this stage.
-Rather than wait for the first major lung attack, it is better to enroll earlier to A COPD program to prevent exacerbation while there is still a chance.
+Rather than wait for the first major lung attack, it is better to enroll earlier in a COPD program to prevent exacerbation while there is still a chance.

-In the patient’s first visit to a healthcare provider, the mentioned symptoms will alert most primary physicians to the possibility of a COPD, asthma, or other respiratory related diseases.
-A FEV (Forced Expiratory Volume) and/or a chest X-ray may be conducted.
+In the patient’s first visit to a healthcare provider, the mentioned symptoms will alert most primary physicians to the possibility of COPD, asthma, or other respiratory related diseases.
+An FEV (Forced Expiratory Volume) and/or a chest x-ray may be conducted.
 Depending on these results, a COPD diagnosis might me immediate.
 If not, the patient enters into step 3.